ehm-93/ThermalFracturing/README.md

 # Thermal Fracturing

-This is a Vintage Story mode which allows you to break rocks with a hot firepit.
+This is a Vintage Story mod which allows you to break rocks with a hot firepit.

 ## Quickstart

-The recommended install method is via the official Mod DB.
+The recommended install method is via the [official Vintage Story Mod Database](https://mods.vintagestory.at/thermalfracturing).
 To run a local build, run the "Launch Client (Debug)" launch configuration in VSCode.

 The mod is very simple.
 Just burn a firepit loaded with charcoal adjacent to some rocks and wait patiently while the heat does its work!